Call us: 651-291-7263

 There are many reasons for truck accidents, and they can be the fault of many different parties.
 Truck accident causes include:

-• Distracted driving doesn’t just include texting or talking on the phone, although it is a large portion of it.
+• Distracted driving: This doesn’t just include texting or talking on the phone, although it is a large portion of it.
 Distracting driving can also include eating, drinking, grabbing something from the floor, looking for directions, or any distraction that takes one’s eyes off the road.

-• Driving while intoxicated or under the influence is incredibly dangerous and can cause accidents to occur as the driver can easily lose their defensive driving skills, critical thinking skills, and decision-making ability.
+• Driving while intoxicated or under the influence: This is incredibly dangerous and can cause accidents to occur as the driver can easily lose their defensive driving skills, critical thinking skills, and decision-making ability.

-• Fatigued or exhausted driving is common amongst truck drivers and can be the fault of both the truck driver and the trucking company.
-When a driver is tired they may lose their ability to react quickly, which would cause an accident.
+• Fatigued or exhausted driving: Unfortunately, this is common amongst truck drivers and can be the fault of both the truck driver and the trucking company.
+When a truck driver is overtired they may lose their ability to react quickly, which would cause an accident.

-• Inexperienced drivers or drivers that haven’t received enough training or don’t have enough experience could easily cause an accident, as they haven’t learned defensive driving skills and they may not know how to quickly react in order to prevent an accident from occurring.
+• Inexperienced drivers: Drivers who haven’t received enough training or don’t have enough experience could easily cause a truck accident.
+They haven’t learned defensive driving skills and they may not know how to quickly react in order to prevent an accident from occurring.

 There are many parties that can be held liable in the case of a large truck accident.
 Those parties include: